ST. LOUIS SISTER CITIES PROGRAM

 Since 1960 the St. Louis-Stuttgart Sister Cities has enjoyed a lasting and mutually beneficial relationship with Stuttgart, Germany.

-Over the past fifty years, numerous exchanges between our two great cities have included: business and government leaders, medical professionals, high scholl and university students and faculty, choral groups, chamber musicians, ballet troupes, orchestras, and athletes.
-Our programs are driven by business and community interests, enthusiasm and financial support through fundraisers and a strong, committted membership base.
+Over the past sixty years, numerous exchanges between our two great cities have included: business and government leaders, medical professionals, high school and university students and faculty, choral groups, chamber musicians, ballet troupes, orchestras, and athletes.
+Our programs are driven by business and community interests, enthusiasm and financial support through fundraisers and a strong, committed membership base.

 Stuttgart is the economic, cultural, sporting and social hub of a region in the heart of Europe with more than 2.5 million inhabitants.
 Even as visitors come in to land at Stuttgart International Airport, they will be impressed by a fascinating landscape consisting of mountains, woods, vineyards, gardens, meadows and fields.
 Woods account for almost a quarter of the entire city area.
 The state capital of Baden-Württemberg is a cultural attraction that extends beyond regional borders.
 The State Art Gallery, Bach Academy, Opera House and Ballet Company as well as the musical hall with the world hit “CATS”, the Theatre House and Friedrichsbau Varieté are symbols of the cultural diversity of the city of Stuttgart.
 Stuttgart and the surrounding region offer something for everyone the whole year round.
 It’s worth making a trip because there is always something to see and do in Southern Germany.